Venue: During the Covid-19 outbreak Committee meetings are taking place on Skype for Business

 An apology for absence was received on behalf of Councillor Juliet Brunner.

 To invite Councillors to declare any Disclosable Pecuniary Interests or Other Disclosable Interests they may have in items on the agenda, and to confirm the nature of those interests.

-the minutes of the Council meeting held on Monday, 20th July 2020 be approved as a true and correct record and signed by the Mayor.
+the minutes of the meeting of Council held on Monday, 21st September 2020 be approved as a true and correct record and signed by the Mayor.

 To consider Announcements under Procedure Rule 10:

 c) Chief Executive’s Announcements.

 The following Announcements were made during the meeting:

 The Mayor advised that he had attended a number of engagements since the previous meeting of Council.
 This included attendance at the virtual Remembrance Sunday commemorations.
 The Mayor and the Deputy Mayor had also attended an Armistice Day service on 11th November 2020.